What is the Covid Vaccine?

 Who is eligible for the Covid vaccination?

 The CDC issues recommendations regarding who can receive the Covid-19 vaccine.
-Currently, the Covid vaccine has been approved for administration to individuals 12 years or older.
-The Pfizer BioNTech vaccine is approved for 12 and older, while the Moderna and Johnson & Johnson vaccines are approved for individuals 18 and older.
+Currently, the Covid vaccine has been approved for emergency-use administration to individuals 12 years or older.
+Under the emergency approval, the Pfizer BioNTech vaccine is approved for 12-15 years old, while the Moderna and Johnson & Johnson vaccines are approved for individuals 18 and older.
+The Pfizer BioNTech received full FDA approval for those 16 years and older.
 The CDC has recommended the Covid vaccine for administration to pregnant women.
 Clinical trials are underway for children under 12, but one has not yet been approved to date.

 If you have had a severe reaction to any ingredient in the Covid vaccine, you are not advised to receive the Covid-19 vaccine.
 For individuals who have experienced a severe or immediate allergic reaction to the first dose of a 2-dose vaccine, the CDC does not recommend receiving a second dose of the Covid-19 vaccine.